-- Food production is a major contributor to environmental challenges, accounting for nearly one quarter of global greenhouse gas (GHG) emissions, 70% of freshwater usage, and 80% of habitat degradation (Poore and Nemecek, 2018).
+- Food production accounts for nearly one quarter of global greenhouse gas (GHG) emissions, 70% of freshwater usage, and 80% of habitat degradation.

-- This assessment has identified that if Forever Oceans in Panama can implement restorative aquaculture approaches, the company could be influential in sustainable seafood production and the transformation needed to overcome growing threats from the environmental burden of food production.
+- Forever Oceans could be influential in the transformation needed to overcome growing threats from the environmental burden of food production.

 Below is a link to download the full report of The Nature Conservancy’s findings.